Navdeep

-Navdeep Pallapolu (born 26 January 1981) is an Indian actor and television personality who predominantly appears in the Telugu film industry alongside Tamil and Hindi works.
+Navdeep Pallapolu (born 26 January 1986) is an Indian actor and television personality who predominantly appears in Telugu films.
 He made his film debut in 2004 with the patriotic sports drama Jai.
-His notable works include Arinthum Ariyamalum (2005), Gowtam SSC (2005), Chandamama (2007), Arya 2 (2009), and Ice Cream (2014).
+His notable works include Arinthum Ariyamalum (2005), Gowtam SSC (2005), Chandamama (2007), Arya 2 (2009), Ice Cream (2014), and Dhandoraa (2025).

 Navdeep is prominent in the television industry, finishing as a finalist in the first season of reality TV show Bigg Boss.
 He hosted the game shows Super and Tollywood Squares and was a judge on the comedy show Adhirindi.

 Career

 Films

 Navdeep's first film appearance was in the 2004 Telugu romantic film, Jai, in which he played an Indian boxer fighting Laskar-E-Taiba terrorists.
 The movie was a success.
 In the 2005 Tamil film Arinthum Ariyamalum, he portrayed a hero who is the son of the don, Prakash Raj, who was estranged from his father.
 His following films were Largely overlooked and unsuccessful at the box office.

 His biggest break was the 2007 film Chandamama, where he starred along with Kajal Aggarwal, in which his performance as a flirty and naughty youth won praise.
 The film was one of the biggest blockbusters of 2007, and Navdeep and Kajal won accolades.
 He later essayed a lead role in Arya 2 opposite Kajal once again and Allu Arjun, and he received praise for his character with grey shades.
 Despite it being a multi starrer with Allu Arjun, Navdeep made his presence felt in this box office hit.

 From 2010 till 2013, he continued to star in diverse films, which include Om Shanti opposite Aditi Sharma, Kajal Aggarwal, and Nikhil Siddharth, the mystery thriller Yagam, slapstick comedy Mugguru, romantic drama Aakasame Haddu, a cameo in Oh My Friend, and the thriller Mythri, none of which made a mark at the box office.